-In this paper we extend the parametric, asymmetric, stochastic volatility model (ASV), where returns are correlated with volatility, by flexibly modeling the bivariate distribution of the return and volatility innovations nonparametrically.
-In the model, log-volatility belongs to the parametric, stationary, first-order autoregressive class of stochastic volatility made popular by Jacquier et al. (1994) and Kim et al. (1998).
+In this paper we extend the parametric, asymmetric, stochastic volatility model (ASV), where returns are correlated with volatility, by flexibly modeling the bivariate distribution of the return and volatility innovations nonparametrically.1 In the model, log-volatility belongs to the parametric, first-order autoregressive, AR(1), class of stochastic volatility which can accomodate stationarity as imposed in the literature (Jacquier et al. (1994) and Kim et al. (1998)) as well as nonstationary deviations from this assumption.
 The rest of the model is nonparametric in the sense that no assumptions are made about the underlying joint distribution of returns and volatility.
 Instead, the flexible Dirichlet process mixture (DPM) class of priors by Lo (1984) along with return data is used to estimate the unknown distribution.